aeife/astar3d/README.md

     * define start node
     * define multiple end nodes
 * run specified test ->
-    * test runs from start node to each end node
+    * test runs from start node to each end node specified

 ### exporting and importing levels

 #### save
-* saves current level as json
+* saves current level as json file

 #### load
-* loads level from file (json format) and displays it in the scene
+* loads level from file (json format) and displays it in the current scene
-* overrides current level
+* overrides the current level

 ## Main components